ibm-cloud-docs/watsonxdata/ingest_spark_cli.md

 - Spark ingestion supports only source data files from object storage bucket.
 Local files are not supported.
 - The default buckets in watsonx.data are not exposed to Spark engine.
 Hence, iceberg-bucket and hive-bucket are not supported for source or target table.
 Users can use their own MinIo or S3 compatible buckets that are exposed and accessible by Spark engine.
-- Source files must be a single file or folder of files with same data type and the data is of same ddl.
-- Advanced table customization for CSV files supports only header and field delimiter.
-Customization for encoding value, line delimiter and escape character is ignored and default values are considered.
-Default values are as follows:

-   - Encoding value: UTF-8

-   - Escape character: \\\

-   - Line delimiter: \n